 -The appellate review will be based on the information and materials in the case file, the director of Disability Services findings and recommendations, and the student's written request for an appellate review.

--The Associate Vice President of Student Affairs may affirm, modify, or reverse the decision of the director of Disability Services, or at his/her discretion, refer the matter to the director of Disability Services for further review and decision.
-The Associate Vice President of Student Affairs shall notify the student in writing of his or her decision within fifteen (15) calendar days after the appeal is received.
-The decision of the Associate Vice President of Student Affairs shall be final and not subject to further review.
+-The Associate Vice President of Student Affairs and Enrollment Services may affirm, modify, or reverse the decision of the director of Disability Services, or at his/her discretion, refer the matter to the director of Disability Services for further review and decision.
+The Associate Vice President of Student Affairs and Enrollment Services shall notify the student in writing of his or her decision within fifteen (15) calendar days after the appeal is received.
+The decision of the Associate Vice President of Student Affairs and Enrollment Services shall be final and not subject to further review.

 Students are encouraged to consult the Student Code of Rights and Responsibilities regarding other applicable procedures.